TheAdaptoid/Building-Blocks/README.md

 We welcome contributions to Building Blocks!
 If you'd like to add your code to the package, please follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/building-blocks.git`
-2. Create a new folder for your code, including a `README.md` file and an example implementation.
+2. Create a new module or add to an existing module.
 3. Add your name and project to the contributors list in `README.md`.
 4. Submit a pull request to the main repository.